Reconcile Help: Finding Your Cleared Balance

 Here’s an example from a Chase checking account:

-Other banks that use the running balance include Charles Schwab, USAA (Checking), and Bank of America.
+Other banks that use the running balance include Charles Schwab and USAA (Checking).

 Banks that use this term include American Express and SoFi Money: